veer-a1505/Counter-Project/README.md

 # Counter-Project
-Counter project using react hook concept.
+Created simple counter project using reactJS and react hook library. which increment and decrement and reset the count value.